CtrlK

 Completeness

 Clearly answers both 'what' (queries data warehouse and answers business questions about data) and 'when' (handles questions requiring database/warehouse queries including specific trigger phrases).
-The trigger guidance is explicit and well-enumerated.
+The 'when' guidance is explicit with concrete examples of triggering phrases.

 3 / 3